emman25/take-home/README.md

     *   Receives the request.
     *   Creates a job record in MongoDB with status "Validating".
     *   Sends the job details (ID, input, pattern, delay) to the `job.submitted` Kafka topic.
-    *   Returns the initial job data (with "Validating" status) to the frontend.
+    *   Returns the initial job data (with "Validating" status) to the frontend (used for optimistic UI update).
 4.  **Kafka Consumer:**
     *   Picks up the message from `job.submitted`.
     *   Waits for the configured delay.